 AHC Magic Monday: Joy to the World.
 Celebrate the holidays at the Atlanta History Center!
 Join in sing-alongs, dances, and crafts to get everyone in the Christmas spirit.

 Grinch Party.
 We got an idea…an awful idea…a wonderful awful idea!
-We’re having a very Grinchy party for kids 5-10 yo!
+We’re having a very Grinchy party for kids 5-10 years old!
 ‘Tis no better reason to celebrate the season than to decorate it Red, White, and Grinch.
 Enjoy good eats, make things that are neat, and celebrate Grinch-mas!
-December 17, 2016; 5:30pm-8:30pm; $5 Resident; $7.50 Non-Resident.
+December 16, 2017; 5:30pm-8:30pm; $5 Resident; $7.50 Non-Resident.
 Wills Park Recreation Center.

 Enchanted Woodland Wonders at Chattahoochee Nature Center.
 The year’s most popular Family Fun Day returns with a twist!
 If you enjoyed our Reindeer Day, mark your calendar for our NEW event.
 This holiday highlight brings you and your family live reindeer, performances, winter crafts, face painting, and more all under the twilight sky.
 Let CNC help you get in the holiday spirit, bring a picnic, and plan to enjoy our fun activities.